chunkysteveo/OctoPrintAPI/README.md

 ## Release History
+* 1.1.6
+    * Bumping the version up including all the latest and greatest PR's from [JCsGotThis](https://github.com/jcassel)!
 * 1.1.5
     * Bumping the version up to see if it helps with PlatformIO including the latest files.!
 * 1.1.4